chamuXk/chamuXk/README.md

 ---

-## 📌 Featured Project
+## 🚀 Featured Project
 ### 🩺 Doctor Roster System
-A system designed to manage doctors’ schedules efficiently with a clean, user-friendly interface.
+A scheduling system designed to manage doctors’ duties efficiently with a user-friendly UI and smooth workflow.

 ---